gaya3dk/dtuworkshop/wiki/create_account.md

 # How to create free azure databricks account

+## Terminology in Azure cloud related to this setup
+- Azure portal (the website where you start the journey)
+- Azure subscription: a named 'financial group' for you to manage payment and resource groups
+  - Azure resource group: a named group to allow you to group/create resources
+    - Azure resource: azure databricks is one of the resource

+#### Terminology in azure databricks
+- databricks service
+  - databricks workspace: ad-hoc code can come in here;
+  - cluster/compute: a group of virtual machines with memory and CPU power
+  - data: mount disk for the workspace to use

 ## URL to start

 - Crate free account with azure databricks: https://azure.microsoft.com/en-us/free/databricks/